Learn API Testing - Complete Tutorial with Video

 We’ve distilled valuable insights from The Test Tribe’s 4th Virtual Meetup on API Testing with Pricilia into an easy-to-understand blog guide.
-For the visual learner’s out there, you can watch the complete video below.
+You can watch the complete video below for the visual learner’s out there.

 What is an API?

-API is an acronym, and it stands for Application Programming Interface.
+API is an acronym that stands for application programming interface.
 API is a set of routines, protocols, and tools for building Software Applications.
 APIs specify how one software program should interact with other software programs.
-Normally, API facilitates the reusability.
+Typically, API facilitates the reusability.

 For example:

 If a user needs to book a room in Hyatt Regency.
 The user can directly do it on Hyatt Regency website, or through travel booking websites like MakeMyTrip, Trivago, etc..
-So, here the Hyatt Regency develops an API and provides specific(read/write) access to the travel agencies via which users can view/book their hotels.
+So, here, the Hyatt Regency develops an API and provides specific(read/write) access to travel agencies through which users can view/book their hotels.

 Common Types of API

-Various types of APIs serve distinct purposes, each with its own advantages and drawbacks.
+Various APIs have distinct purposes, each with advantages and drawbacks.
 The most prevalent API categories include:

 Open API (Public API):